 Even the most amicable divorce can be messy and complicated.
-In the main, it isn’t a particularly pleasant topic to talk about, but with 101,669 divorces processed in 2017, it is unfortunately a common discussion point among my profession.
+In the main, it isn’t a particularly pleasant topic to talk about, but with over 200,000 divorces processed each year, it is unfortunately a common discussion point among my profession.

-Santiago Papasquiaro The Office of National Statistics reports that unreasonable behaviour was the most common reason for heterosexual couples divorcing with 52% of wives and 37% of husbands petitioning on these grounds; it was also the most common reason for same-sex couples divorcing, accounting for 83% of divorces among women and 73% among men.
+The Office of National Statistics reports that unreasonable behaviour was the most common reason for oppsite-sex couples divorcing with 52% of wives and 37% of husbands petitioning on these grounds; it was also the most common reason for same-sex couples divorcing, accounting for 83% of divorces among women and 73% among men.

 When these decisions come down to the Courts, it can be a much more complicated task.
 Section 25 of the Matrimonial Courses Act 1973 sets out the rules which courts much apply when dividing property and money, as well as setting out maintenance payments.

 The court makes a decision based on a variety of factors including income, age, financial needs, health, contributions to the family, assets they brought in, among others.

 When divorcing, it is each party’s responsibility to ensure all money and property is declared; but in many cases one or both parties purposefully fail to disclose certain assets – these are known as hidden assets.

 The most common types of hidden assets are things which could easily fly under the radar.
 For example, cash, bonds, stocks, or money held in offshore accounts.
 Temporarily ‘gifting’ assets to others can also be means to hide them during divorce settlements.
 Falsifying business financial data is another method used to influence divorce settlements.